non-linear/non-linear/README.md

 - 👋 Hi, I’m @non-linear.
 - 👀 I’m interested in Haskell, physics, and mathematics.
 - 🌱 I’m currently learning all kinds of things related to my topics of interest.
-- 💞️ I’m not really looking for any collaboration right now.
-But that might change any time.
+- 💞️ I’m happy to collaborate on Haskell projects.
 - 📫 How to reach me: github@non-linear.net

 <!---